 A Quick Aside

 As an aside, we understand you or your IT staff may not want to do full system migrations to new OSes.
 Especially in healthcare, software developers usually create applications for Windows without concerning themselves with convenience or cross-platform compatibility (hi Epic!).
 You may have to use Windows no matter what, and that’s okay- we still can help you secure Windows, Mac, and Linux OSes just fine.
+Healthcare software is highly important for hospitals to update and upgrade when necessary, using hcc risk adjustment coding software can help predict what is happening with patients and what they are experiencing.

 We mostly want to share this list for reference, should your practice change its IT infrastructure in the future.
 Others may find this list useful for securing their private data outside of the practice, like on a travel laptop.
 Finally, we will not cover OSes designed to attack systems, like Parrot OS, Kali, or BlackArch.
 The developers of those OSes designed them to help IT security professionals complete specific tasks, and we’ll consider them out-of-scope for this article.